Aarhus University Seal

 2024 3MT Winner

 Eva Kjærgaard, Ph.D. student at the Department of Chemistry at Aarhus University, distinguished herself at the recent 3MT Competition held on March 13 2024.
 Amongst 20 talented contenders, Eva's work captured the attention of the jury, earning her the prestigious title of overall winner.
 This distinction not only brings honor but also a grant of 35,000 DKK, designated for furthering her research through travels.
+However, Eva's achievements didn't end there.
+Her outstanding work also resonated with the audience in Stakladen, leading to her clinching the coveted People's Choice Award.

 Meet two former contestants